dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0701.md

 10−9 m2 s−1

-Over long distances—long compared to the mean free path 𝜆—diffusion is a slow method of transport!
+Over long distances — long compared to the mean free path 𝜆 — diffusion is a slow method of transport!
 Large organisms, especially warm-blooded organisms with high metabolic rates, need another solution: a circulatory system.
 It transports oxygen much more efficiently than diffusion can, just as air currents do for perfume.
 The circulatory system, a branching network of ever-smaller capillaries, ends once the typical distance between the smallest capillaries and a cell is small enough for diffusion to be efficient.

 2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae